 File last modified:

 There are several major dialects of Chinese: Cantonese, Mandarin, Hokkien, and Shanghainese, to name four.
 The official national language of China is a standardized variant of the Mandarin dialect, based on Beijing speech, and most Chinese terms used in English books are borrowed from Mandarin.
 (Occasional writers focusing exclusively on Hong Kong or Taiwan may use Cantonese or Hokkien, respectively.
-A separate "Slightly Geek Guide" is provided for Hokkien.
+A separate "Slightly Geeky Guide" is provided for Hokkien.
 Link)